Photometric Classifications of Evolved Massive Stars: Preparing for the Era of Webb and Roman with Machine Learning: Sample Selection Labeling

 We first perform a cross-match between the \citet{bailerjones18} catalog and the existing cross-match between \Gaia DR2 and the ALLWISE data release.
 ALLWISE \citep{cutri13} contains photometry in four mid-infrared (MIR) bands --- $W1$ (3.4 $\mu$m), $W2$ (4.6 $\mu$m), $W3$ (12 $\mu$m), and $W4$ (22 $\mu$m) --- derived from co-added images obtained during the original WISE mission, as well as $W1$ and $W2$ images obtained in the post-cryogenic NEOWISE mission \citep{mainzer11}.
 We select all stars with successful distance estimates (i.e., where ${\tt result\_flag}=1$ if the distance estimate is the mode of the posterior distribution, 2 if it is the median, and 0 for a failed estimate, see \citealt{bailerjones18} for more details) that satisfy

-Since \citet{bailerjones18} used a Galactic prior, stars in the Magellanic Clouds have distances that are considerably underestimated.
+Since \citet{bailerjones18} used a Galactic prior, stars in the Large and Small Magellanic Clouds (LMC/SMC respectively) have distances that are considerably underestimated.
 Thus, we also match the catalog in \citet{gaiacollab18} to the ALLWISE/\Gaia cross-match, and select stars with $W1 < 14$ and $M_G \leq -1.5$, assuming distance moduli of 19.05/18.52 for the SMC/LMC respectively \citep{kovacs00a,kovacs00} and combining the two cross-matches while dropping duplicate stars.
 This results in a total of 452,283 stars.

 We then estimate the reddening in the \Gaia bandpasses using the published estimate for $A_G$ from \Gaia DR2, and coefficients from \citep{malhan18} to calculate $E(G_{BP}-G_{RP})$.
 For Galactic stars without $A_G$ estimates, we assume $A_G = 0$, and for stars in the Magellanic Clouds, we assume the average value of $A_G$ and $E(G_{BP}-G_{RP})$ using $R_V$ measurements from \citet{gordon03} and $E(B-V)$ from \citet{massey07}.
 Using these quanitites, we calculate the intrinsic $G_{BP}-G_{RP}$ and $M_G$ for all stars.